conjurdemos/cloudfoundry-conjur-demo/README.md

 - The [PCF with installed tile](pcf-with-installed-tile/) directory is for **Conjur engineers only**; it assumes that you have access to a PCF installation and that you have an existing Conjur installation up and running.
-In particular, this demo was built to work with Pivotal's Integration Environment, or PIE - a hosted deployment of PCF available to Pivotal partners.
 It requires that you install the Conjur Service Broker for PCF service tile in the Ops Manager of your running PCF installation, and it deploys the test [app](app/) to PCF to verify it can retrieve secrets from Conjur.